aosabook/500lines/spreadsheet/chapter.md

     [sheet, errs, vals] = [ data, {}, {} ];
 ```

-In order to turn coordinates into global variables, we first iterate over each properties in `sheet`, using a `for … in` loop:
+In order to turn coordinates into global variables, we first iterate over each properties in `sheet`, using a `for…in` loop:

 ```js
     for (const coord in sheet) {